-A Module Review Board/Board of Examiners will be formed consisting of academics contributing to the assessment for the relevant module being examined, Module Coordinator or representative and the External Examiner.
+A Module Review Board will be formed consisting of academics contributing to the assessment for the relevant module being examined, Module Coordinator or representative and the External Examiner.
 This will be held three times a year.
 Primary remit is to approve completed module marks giving the external examiner the opportunity to comment.
-Students should be aware that all assessment grades are provisional pending ratification at the relevant Board.
+Students should be aware that all assessment grades are provisional pending ratification at the Module Review Board.
+A separate Examination Board will be held to approve any final awards that have been achieved.